 The worst time to find a vet is when you need one, so interview and choose your veterinarian before you have an emergency and need one.

-Veterinarians often work with a team of professionals, including technicians and qualified support staff.
+Veterinarians often work with a team of professionals, including technicians and qualified support staff or other people who make money working with animals.

 So you’ll want to test the entire vet team’s competence and caring.